Search

 As a charity, Woodcraft Folk benefits from the automatic tax exemption which exists on legacies to charities in cases where Inheritance Tax is payable.

-A gift to the general benefit of the Woodcraft Folk’s charitable aims will be used to best effect, in the area of our work where the need is currently greatest.
-It provides an enduring way of helping to support our aims and principles into the future.
+A gift to the general benefit of the Woodcraft Folk’s charitable aims will be used to best effect, in the area of our work where the need is greatest.
+A general benefit legacy will provide enduring support to our aims and principles into the future.

 A gift for a specific purpose